randxie/Insight-Data-Challenge-2015/README.md

 - **Find median** <br />
     use bisect.insort to sort the median array [o(log(n) complexity] so that it can find median in o(1)
 - **Implementation detail** <br />
-    feature calculation, intermediate result storage and record of lastly parsd position are done in feature_manager.py will<br />
+    feature calculation, intermediate result storage and record of progress are done in feature_manager.py <br />
+    It can resume unfinished work as long as it trigger the save condition (every 500,000 lines) by default <br />
 - **Test input** <br />
     "gen_test_input.py" is used to generate random strings for testing purpose <br />
 - **Parallel computing** <br />
-    to deal with large data (GB size), "multi_worker.py" is used to calculate features in parallel <br />
+    to deal with large data (GB size), "multi_worker.py" is used to calculate features in parallel.
+Use 6 thread by default <br />
+    for large text file, I will split it into multiple small chunks for processing (15 small chunks by default)
 - **Customize setting** <br />
     please edit setting in "common_var.py" <br />